 The actual speeds may be different of course but the principal remains the same.
 If you go too hard and into oxygen debt it is very difficult to recover.
 Find a rhythm that suits you particularly on longer climbs.
 It’s still important to ‘pace’ a shorter climb but as the effort is shorter you can afford to go a little deeper, especially if you can see the top!

 On a climb most riders shift in and out of the saddle, depending on how steep the climb is.
-However it’s generally more efficient to try and stay seated for the majority of the time, pedalling or spinning a low gear, rather than ‘churning’ a larger gear, whilst holding onto the tops of the handlebars.
+However, on a climb it’s generally more efficient to try and stay seated for the majority of the time, pedalling or spinning a low gear, rather than ‘churning’ a larger gear, whilst holding onto the tops of the handlebars.
 Doing this will create less stress and load on your muscles, effectively spreading the effort, making it easier to maintain for long periods.

 Keep riding out of the saddle for shorter periods if you can, as far more energy is spent this way and it is generally harder to maintain.
 Riding this way is great for hauling yourself over particularly steep sections or simply to relieve the back muscles if you have been sat in the same position for a while, as well as making hard accelerations.